Introduction

 - Cost: 80€ + 2€ staying fees

-Read: Stage 4: Rifugio Elisabetta to Courmayeur
+Read: TMB Stage 4: Guide from Rifugio Elisabetta to Courmayeur

 Variant 1: Camping Grande Jorasses

 When you arrive in Courmayeur, you will pass the bus station.
-From there take the free shuttle 924 toward Val Ferret to Camping Grande Jorasses
+From there, take the free shuttle 924 toward Val Ferret to Camping Grande Jorasses.

 - Service: Toilets, hot showers, electricity, sinks, café/bar, pizzeria, drinkable water.